 Workmanship warranties are typically offered by whichever contractor installs your roof.
 Also sometimes called labor warranties, this protects against issues with your roof that are caused by faulty workmanship.
 This does not cover defective materials, acts of God, or lack of periodic maintenance.
 These warranties are typically valid for much less time than manufacturer’s warranties–less than five years, in most cases.
 While this might seem short in comparison to the manufacturer’s warranty timeline, it’s not all that unreasonable.
 Faulty workmanship will almost certainly make itself known in this shorter timeframe, while improperly manufactured material can take more time to cause obvious problems.

 Coverage, Questions, and Concerns

-It’s true that roofing warranties can be a world of help to you.
-Once you’ve determined what type of warranty is best for you, there are a few things to take into to consideration if you want to be sure that your new warranty will be there for you when you need it most.
+Roofing warranties can indeed be a world of help to you.
+Once you’ve determined what type of warranty is best for you, there are a few things to take into consideration if you want to be sure that your new warranty will be there for you when you need it most.